Eduard Hempel: Early life

-Eduard Hempel was the son of a Privy Governing Councillor.
+Eduard Hempel was the son of a Geheimer Regierungsrat, a high-ranking civil servant.
 He attended the gymnasium (grammar school) in Bautzen and the Fridericianum in Davos and graduated from high school in Wertheim.
 He completed a law degree from the University of Leipzig.
 Following compulsory military service, he joined the judicial service of Kingdom of Saxony but was conscripted at the start of World War I. During the war, he served as a lieutenant on the administrative staff, including in the military administration of occupied Romania.

 Diplomatic career

 Hempel joined the foreign service of Saxony in 1920, which was absorbed into the German diplomatic service.
 Hempel was posted to Oslo in 1928.
 He returned to Berlin to work in the Foreign Office.
 In 1928 he joined the German People's Party (DVP).
 On 22 June 1937 he became the diplomatically accredited successor of the late envoy Wilhelm von Kuhlmann in Ireland.
 Hempel joined the Nazi party on 1 July 1938, as the head of an Embassy that had a very active Nazi organization.
-When the United States envoy David Gray took over the German embassy and its archives on 10 May 1945 on behalf of the victorious powers, Hempel had already destroyed all significant records, with the tacit support of the government of Ireland, according to diplomat David Gray.
+When the United States envoy David Gray took over the German embassy and its archives on 10 May 1945 on behalf of the victorious powers, Hempel had already destroyed all significant records, with, according to Gray, the tacit support of the Irish government.

+Later life

+After his removal as the German head of mission, De Valera granted Hempel and other members of his staff asylum.
+He resisted requests from the Allies to extradite him, which would have led to a long internment in the Witness Prison of the Palace of Justice, Nuremberg.
+Hempel was not allowed to work, but the family was able to go on living at the legation, Gortleitragh, in Monkstown, Dublin, and Hempel's wife then supported them by running a confectionery and bakery.
+Hempel returned to Germany in 1949 and was denazified in Stade in the British occupation zone as "Category V – exonerated", so faced no sanctions.

+Hempel was reinstated in the Foreign Service of the Federal Republic of Germany on 31 January 1950, and retired on 18 December 1951.
+This secured his pension as a retired ambassador.

+After Hempel retired, he and his wife lived on a small estate in the Black Forest.

+Their son Andreas studied medicine at Trinity College, Dublin, and became an ophthalmologist in England.
+Their son Constantin married the actress Anouska Hempel, and they had two children.